Skip to content

 As extreme weather events increase in frequency and intensity, the health system faces significant challenges, not only from shifting patterns of climate-sensitive diseases but also from disruptions to healthcare infrastructure, supply chains and the physical systems essential for delivering care.
 This necessitates the strategic use of geospatial tools to guide the delivery of healthcare services […]

-• NEW: Impact Evaluations for Health Systems Strengthening
+• Impact Evaluations for Health Systems Strengthening

 • Institute